 Two common methods of providing protective finishes to underlying metal are powder coating and galvanizing.

-Powder coating is a strong and durable finish with a range of colors available, such as a safety yellow or a custom color.
+The benefits of powder coating include a strong and durable finish with a range of colors available, such as a safety yellow or a custom color.
 This finish involves a barrier – layer protection.
 An electrostatically charged coating applied to the surface bonds with the surface base.
 This creates a layer to protect against chips and scratches, corrosion, and weather.
 Regular maintenance helps to keep it less susceptible to penetration.
 If penetrated, moisture and humidity can reach the metal and can lead to corrosion.
+This should be a key consideration during the product selection process.

 Galvanized coating also provides a layer of protection by adding a coating of zinc.
 This zinc coating provides protection against rust and corrosion.
 A common method of galvanizing is dipping steel in a bath of molten zinc.
 A bond forms between the zinc and steel.
 The galvanized coating absorbs corrosive materials before they can reach the underlying metal.
 Galvanizing provides thick, long-lasting and low maintenance protection.